patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

 # POC : Spring Security Oauth2 Password JPA Implementation
 ## Overview

-* In the Spring Security 6 ecosystem, compared to 5, there is a preference for Jwt or Keycloak over traditional OAuth2, and for the Authorization Code flow over the Password Grant method.
-In this context, the OAuth2 Password Grant method has been implemented with the following advantages:
+* In the Spring Security 6 ecosystem, compared to 5, there is a preference for JWT or Keycloak over traditional OAuth2 using a Password Grant method with Spring Security Authorization and Resource Server.
+I needed to incorporate the current OAuth2 Password Grant with the Spring Security new version and am showing the customization.

-  * Set up access & refresh token API on both ``/oauth2/token`` and on the controller layer, both of which function same.
+  * Set up access & refresh token APIs on both '/oauth2/token' and on our controller layer such as '/api/v1...', both of which function same.
-  * Authentication management based on a combination of username, client id, and an extra token (referred to in the source code as ``App-Token``, which receives a unique value from the calling devices).
+  * Authentication management based on a combination of username, client id, and an extra token (referred to in the source code as App-Token, which receives a unique value from the calling devices).
   * Separated UserDetails implementation for Admin and Customer roles.
   * Integration with spring-security-oauth2-authorization-server.
-    * Provision of MySQL DDL, which consists of ``oauth_access_token``, ``oauth_refresh_token`` and ``oauth_client_details``
+    * Provision of MySQL DDL, which consists of oauth\_access\_token, oauth\_refresh\_tokenand oauth\_client\_details
   * Application of Spring Rest Docs.
 ## Dependencies

 | Category          | Dependencies                               |